 - the Board members serve in a key functioning role with regard to ensuring that their strategic planning provides for a sustainable financial plan to address upcoming construction planning and building costs; and,

 - the School leadership team review the staffing of learning support services to ascertain whether it is adequate to meet student needs, is aligned across the School, and is used effectively to support the School’s guiding statements and stated admissions policy.

 These major recommendations align with areas identified through the Self-Study process and action plans have been developed to address all recommendations over the course of the next ten years.
-In many cases, action steps have already been taken as part of AIS-R’s ongoing commitment to continuous improvement.
+In all cases, action steps have been taken as part of AIS-R’s ongoing commitment to continuous improvement.

 Recently, CIS and NEASC announced that they will introduce new accreditation protocols beginning in 2017.
 As a result, AIS-R will begin its next accreditation review between 2019 or 2020.